verajosemanuel/SwimTheDataLake/content/post/2018-07-22-back-to-basics.md

   - Rstudio
 ---

 I think i'm a little bit "old school" or maybe sometimes you have to use the right tool for the task.
-Some time ago, i feel more productive staying away from the mouse, so terminals and text editors are my daily working environment.
+Some time ago, i discovered I feel more productive staying away from the mouse, so terminals and text editors are my daily working environment from then.

 If you use linux, i'm preaching to the choir, and nearly the same if your work involved Mac OS.
 Sadly, sometimes you have to work using Windows.
 Yes, sometimes any other option than windows is "forbidden".
 Only God knows why.